Etejerina/a-walk-in-python/day_3.md

 Jello cruel World!
 ```

+Another thing you can do with strings is to concatenate them.
+You can concatenate two or more strings, but if you try to concatenate a string with something else, you will get a TypeError.
-Another thing you can do sith strings is concatenate them.
-But as I said, you can concatenate two strings, and not a string and something else.
+// But as I said, you can concatenate two strings, and not a string and something else.

 For example: